 Strophe — The Turn

-TikTok reveals what is already apparent about our times: that absolute shit can and will float to the top and get more recognition than most experimental, daring, inventive art, literature or film ever will.
-Many artists do and will go unrecognised, do and will go hungry and poor; because those who amuse and entertain most are those who start vapid trends, and those who, with a vapid hunger for clout, tirelessly replicate them until they reach their fateful demise of becoming cringe.
+TikTok reveals what is already apparent about our times: absolute shit can and will float to the top and get more recognition than most experimental, daring, inventive art, literature or film ever will.
+Many artists do and will go unrecognised, hungry and poor; because those who amuse and entertain most are those who start vapid trends, and those who, with a vapid hunger for clout, tirelessly replicate them until they reach their fateful demise of becoming cringe.

 My own fifteen-second claim to fame, the product of a passing thought and whim, garnered over ninety-thousand views to date.
-Nothing I ever create again is likely to get that much attention.
-Sure, maybe I can and will just continue to crystallise my tired mind’s residue (wit) into snappy TikToks and turn them into someone else’s serotonin shot for the day.
-But maybe I want my short stories and articles to get the same attention without needing TikTok’s utilitarian algorithm to give me a kind boost.
+Nothing I ever create is likely to get that much attention again.
+Sure, maybe I can and will just continue to crystallise my tired mind’s residue (wit) into snappy TikToks and turn them into someone else’s serotonin shot for the day, but maybe I want my short stories and articles to get the same attention without needing TikTok’s utilitarian algorithm to give me a kind boost.

 The success of the app is probably, for the most part, due to its design and mechanics that are so goddamn efficient at exploiting weaknesses in human (particularly child/teenager) psychology to make us addicted.
 It keeps us hooked up to the machine for hours on end… infinite scroll ≠ infinite joy… not even noticing the leeching corporate-suction-tubes jammed into our marionette-limbs, extraction ducts draining out our entranced-minds; filling up our days with synthetic, escapist, vicarious joys we can hardly learn to live without now.
 Generation Z, will we ever unhook ourselves from the pleasure machine(s)?